desalancer/desalancer/README.md

 <!-- Greeting -->
 ##  About Me
-🎓 I am Desalancer who focus on talent development at villages.
+🎓 I am DESA Freelancer who focus on talent development from villages.

 💪 I love learning new things and combining them with my other skill to build a project.
 I am now looking to apply my skills and knowledge to a bigger project and industry.

-📫 I’m currently learning NextJS, ReactJS, React Native, ExpressJS and NodeJS.
+📫 I’m currently learning NextJS, ReactJS, React Native, and NodeJS.

 ## Project
 ### Web